 4. Carer ChecksIf you are employing a carer privately, there are some checks you must carry out:

 - Are they entitled to legally work in the UK?

 - Make sure they have at least 2 references

 - Get a copy of their enhanced DBS check (formally known as a CRB)

 5. ExpertiseHas the carer worked with other people that had similar care needs?
 Do they have specific experience?
 This is extremely important for complex care needs.
 With HomeTouch you can find the answers to these questions by visiting a carer's profile, and if you need further information you can message that carer directly through the site.

 6. TrialLet's face it, you never know if you'll get on with a person until you spend time together, that's why blind dates are so hit-and-miss!
+The key to getting trusted live in care is trial.
 For this reason, we always advise that you have a care trial before committing to a long-term arrangement.
 It's so important to assess whether their experience and expertise match your requirements in reality, not just on paper.

 Continuity of care is key.
 From the trial can you see yourself having a lasting care relationship?

 7. Fair terms and conditionsIt's no secret that many carers are demotivated by poor pay and difficult conditions.
 Ensuring that your carer is paid fairly and rewarded for their work will mean that you have a carer who is and remains committed and happy.